-- Any doctor, nurse or other health professional should be competent to offer an HIV test. - An opt-out HIV testing approach should be adopted to address barriers to HIV testing. - Education and training on HIV testing should be provided to healthcare workers who may be expected to act on these guidelines. - The offer of an HIV test should be integrated into routine practice to normalise HIV testing.
+- Any doctor, nurse or other health professional should be competent to offer an HIV test (GPP). - An opt-out HIV testing approach should be adopted where appropriate in order to address some of the barriers to HIV testing (Grade 1C). - Education and training should be provided to all healthcare workers who may be expected to act on these guidelines (Grade 1C). - The offer of an HIV test should be integrated into routine practice to normalise HIV testing (GPP).